matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ### Use of `codesize`/`codecopy` and `calldata` in the deploy code
 On zkEVM, the behavior of `calldata` and `codesize`/`codecopy` instructions in the constructor is different compared to EVM.
 In zkEVM, `calldata` contains constructor arguments, while in EVM, `calldata` is empty during constructor execution.

 In addition, `codesize` instruction behaves similarly to `calldatasize`, and `codecopy` instruction behaves similarly to `calldatacopy`.
-To make this work, the datasize of the current object needs to be set to 0.
+To make `codesize` and `codecopy` work, the datasize of the current object needs to be set to 0.

 ### Using `return` in the deploy code will not function as intended
 On zkSync Era, constructors return immutable arrays and cannot be used to return other data types.
 If you try to use the `return` keyword in a constructor, it will return the array of immutables in the auxiliary heap that was previously written there using `setimmutable`, instead of the data you specified.
 Therefore, using `return` in the deploy code will not function as intended.